 As this is an early version some limitations might be fixed in the future while others can not be circumvented.

 How To Manually Move a Data Directory

-If you need to move your ownCloud data directory from its current location to somewhere else, here is a manual process that you can take to make it happen.
+If you need to move your ownCloud data directory from its current location to another location - without using a symbolic link - this section steps through how to do so.